mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 ![ln-post](ln-post.png)

-Sounds absurd at first.
-Why would a senior engineer, who has been writing code for years, struggle with something as simple as a basic algorithm?
+Sounds absurd at first; why would a senior engineer, who has been writing code for years, struggle with something as simple as a basic algorithm?
 Did they suddenly forget how to code?
 Maybe.
 But I have a different perspective.

-### A quick story
+### A quick anecdote

 Four years ago, I applied for [Toptal].
 I passed the initial stage(s).
-I passed a 90-minute Codility assessment (three problems as I recall it).
-Then, I failed to finish a live coding test for a full 30 minutes (more or less, I don't remember exactly).
+I passed a 90-minute Codility assessment - three problems as I recall it; I solved all three, two was enough to pass.
+The last one was fairly hard.

+Then, I failed to finish a simple live coding test (one problem) for a full 30 minutes - more or less, I don't remember exactly.
 I revisited the test a few hours later, and I solved the problem in no time.

 That was super confusing.
 The problem wasn't that hard really.
 I was able to solve it, but failed to do so in the live coding session.